Jeffrey Wasserstrom

 Research Abstract

-My commitment to reaching out beyond the Ivory Tower shows through in other aspects of my career, too, including my involvement with general interest publications and with documentary filmmakers, and my role in co-founding and helping organize events put on by UCI's Forum for the Academy and the Public.
-It also has led me to edit accessible books, testify before a Congressional-Executive commission on China, conduct a State Department briefing on contemporary Chinese politics, work with the Hong Kong International Literary Festival, and guest at the Ferrara Festival put on by the magazine Internazionale.
+My commitment to reaching broad audiences shows through in other aspects of my career, too, including my involvement with general interest publications and with documentary filmmakers, and my role in co-founding and helping organize events put on by UCI's Forum for the Academy and the Public.
+It also has led me to edit accessible books, testify before a Congressional-Executive commission on China, conduct a State Department briefing on contemporary Chinese politics, and work with the Hong Kong International Literary Festival as an adviser until the early 2020s, and guest at the Ferrara Festival put on by the magazine Internazionale.

-I was educated largely in California (UCSC B.A., Berkeley PhD, with a Master's from Harvard in between) and moved back here to join UCI's History Department in 2006.
+I was born in California and educated largely in the state, getting a B.A. from UC Santa Cruz and a Phd from Berkeley, while also earning a Master's from Harvard and spending a year apiece studying at the University of London, as an undergrad, and Fudan University in Shanghai, as a doctoral student.
+I returned to California to join UCI's History Department in 2006.
 Before that, I spent two years teaching at the University of Kentucky and fifteen years at Indiana University in Bloomington, where in addition to offering courses I spent a year as the Acting Editor of the Bloomington-based American Historical Review and served for three years as the Director of IU’s East Asian Studies Center.
-From 2008 until 2018, I was editor of the Journal of Asian Studies.
+Once at UCI, from 2008 until 2018, I was editor of the Journal of Asian Studies.

 Publications